houstonhaynes/AD4SDocs/00h AD4S Ledger.md

 - How key concepts were refined through experience
 - Where knowledge gaps were identified and addressed

-This map helps teams understand not just how the system has evolved, but how their understanding of it has developed—often a crucial factor in decision-making.
+This map helps teams understand not just how the system has evolved, but how their understanding of it has developed, often a crucial factor in decision-making.

 ## Pragmatic Implementation: Growth Over Perfection